wesjrock/8puzzle/README.md

 OVERVIEW
 --------------------------------------------------
 This is an implementation of an 8-puzzle game solver for the [Artificial Intelligence] course.
 The purpose of this project was to implement and compare informed and non-uniformed search algorithms.
 The algorithms used in this project are A* and Breadth First Search.
-It was made at the Computer Science course from University of São Paulo (ICMC - USP).
+It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 HOW TO COMPILE
 --------------------------------------------------